 Finally, static schemes do not necessarily offer the preferred approach to cybersecurity.
 Therefore, a sectoral approach that takes into consideration the different exposure levels, threats and security architectures of individual economic sectors is necessary as a one-size-fits-all approach will not be appropriate to promote cybersecurity.

-Download to read our position in full.
+Download the position paper above to read our position in full.

 Adviser - Digitalisation